piacle/Xbox-Turbo/README.md

 # The best 1 R/S Turbo.
-# rewriting this atleast in ui so its not ass ill remove this when done
+# rewriting this atleast in interface so its not ass ill remove this when done

 # ⚠ WARNING: You'll have a high chance of getting your name fnc'd (forced name change) or banned using this tool! ⚠
 # Version: [Python 3.8](https://www.python.org/downloads/release/python-380/)